Accelerating Spectral Clustering on Quantum and Analog Platforms: Quantum-Analog Hybrid computation of spectral clustering

 To implement continuous simulations of the wave dynamics that avoid truncation errors, \cite{Costa2017QuantumAF} suggests using quantum computers by exploiting native Hamiltonian simulations or the quantum linear system algorithm (QLSA).
 In our work, we evolve the following Hamiltonian system on quantum platforms,

 for a predetermined period before measurements collapse the wavefunction.
 In the above equation, $\mathbf{H}$ is the Hermitian static Hamiltonian \cite{Luca2022optimal}.
-Consider the case where $\mathbf{L}_{\text{sym}}$ is the symmetric normalized graph Laplacian~\cite{von2007tutorial} defined as,
+We note the original classical algorithm used the random walk version of the graph Laplacian~\cite{sahai2012hearing}.
+However, for quantum computations, the symmetric form of the graph Laplacian~\cite{von2007tutorial} is more amenable for Hamiltonian embeddings (see remark~\ref{remark:lsym} for more details).
+Here, $\mathbf{L}_{\text{sym}}$ is the symmetric normalized graph Laplacian~\cite{von2007tutorial} defined as,

 where the degree matrix $\mathbf{D}=\text{diag}(\sum_{j=1}^n \mathbf{W}_{1j}, \sum_{j=1}^n \mathbf{W}_{2j}, \dots, \sum_{j=1}^n \mathbf{W}_{nj})$.

 Now one can define the symmetric Laplacian using the normalized signed incidence matrix of the graph (denoted by $\mathbf{B}$) as follows, $\mathbf{L}_{\text{sym}}=\mathbf{BB}^T$.
 To define $\mathbf{B}$ consider a graph with $N$ nodes and $M$ edges, then the $N\times M$ incidence matrix $\boldsymbol{\iota}$ has rows indexed by nodes $v$ and columns indexed by edges $e$.
 Specifically, the incidence matrix $\boldsymbol{\iota}$ is defined as,